 In Ashdown Forest you can find the ‘locations’ of many of Christopher Robin and friends’ adventures, including Roo’s sandpit and the North Pole.

-To visit the places from the Pooh stores, download a map from the Ashdown Forest website or take a tour of Pooh Country.
+To visit the places from the Pooh stories, download a map from the Ashdown Forest website or take a tour of Pooh Country.

 James Herriot Country, Yorkshire